-As required by the constitution (Proposal A Amendment), there is a predetermined rate of change used as the basis for determining taxes.
-The CPI (consumer price index) this year is 2.1%.
-This rate will be applied to the 2017 taxable value to determine the 2018 taxable value.
-If the assessed and taxable values are the same, and the assessed value is reduced more than the CPI, these two values will continue to be equal.
+As required by the constitution (Proposal A Amendment of 1994), there is a predetermined rate of change used as the basis for determining taxes.
+The CPI (consumer price index) this year is 1.9%.
+This rate will be applied to the 2019 taxable value to determine the 2020 taxable value, which means the majority of property owners will see an overall property tax increase of 1.9% from 2019 to 2020, even if their assessed value increases at a higher rate.
 The CPI does not apply to properties that have sold or made improvements during the year.

-Assessment Change Notices (State Form #L-4400) are mailed the last week of February.
+Assessment Change Notices (State Form #L-4400) are mailed in late February.
 Please review this notice carefully.
 In addition to value changes, it indicates Principal Residence and property transfer status as well as property classification.
-The Board of Review will meet, on an appointment basis, Monday, March 12 and Tuesday, March 13, 2018 to hear appeals.
+The Board of Review will meet, on an appointment basis, Monday, March 9 and Wednesday, March 11, 2020 to hear appeals.
 If, after you receive your Assessment Change Notice, you believe the assessed valuation of your property does not accurately reflect market value, please call 269-857-1438 to schedule an appointment.

-Assessment Data is available here.
+Assessment data is available on the City’s website.
 You are encouraged to review your property characteristics to confirm our data is accurate.

 Also note the State has approved exemption from property taxes for qualified Disabled Veterans.
 Poverty Exemptions are also available for those with incomes below the federal guidelines.
 Please contact the Assessor if you believe you may qualify for either of these exemptions.
 The Disable Veteran Exemption 5107 Affidavit may be reviewed to determine if you qualify.
 Supporting documentation must be provided with the Affidavit for consideration.
 Application must be made for the Poverty Exemption as well.